Nuwara Eliya The Hill Country, Sri Lanka Travel Guide

 Stepping out of one's comfort zone by engaging with local transport or navigating markets.

-As a visitor, you aid in the conservation of Sri Lanka's tea country capital's ecology and heritage.
-A commitment to responsible the benefits of travel the destination and its inhabitants.
+As a tourist, you contribute to preserving Sri Lanka's tea country capital's ecology and heritage.
+A commitment to responsible travel benefits the destination and its inhabitants.

 Avoid disturbing wildlife or collecting natural souvenirs.
 Leave no trace behind.